Updated on 16th March 2020: The E-invoicing mandate pushed to 1st Oct 2020 in the 39th GST Council Meeting.

 Impact of e-invoice on the purchase cycle

-1. Identify if your vendors needs to be e-invoice compliant
+1. Identify if your vendors need to be e-invoice compliant

 2. Verify the IRN and QR code on invoices